noms-ops/noms-command/README.rst

 Hacking/Running Examples
 ------------------------

+Use Ruby 1.9.3 or higher (e.g. if you need to set PATH so that Ruby 1.9 executables are found, do that:
+``export PATH=/usr/local/ruby1.9/bin:$PATH``.

 Use ``rake start`` to start the test webserver and run the example applications (see the comments inside the ``fixture/public/*.json`` files for syntax).